voxmedia/revenue-hiring/1-fee-jquery-to-vanilla-js/README.md

 * Remove all usages of jQuery
 * Ugh, there is a 1px wiggle we could never remove, see if you can find the source and remove it.
 * You are free to add more optimizations as long as they don't violate the original design guidelines above.

+_If this goes well, we plan on charging $2 a month for this "optimized" script._

 ---